History of Luke Weaver in Timeline

 2016: Springfield Cardinals Season

-In 2016, Luke Weaver's debut for the Springfield Cardinals was delayed until June 4 due to a fractured left wrist sustained during spring training.
-Baseball America rated him in the top-100 for the first time.
-After achieving a 1.40 ERA with 88 strikeouts, he was promoted to the Memphis Redbirds on August 3.
+In 2016, Luke Weaver's debut with the Springfield Cardinals was delayed due to a fractured wrist.
+Baseball America ranked him as a top-100 prospect.
+After a strong showing with Springfield, he was promoted to the Memphis Redbirds on August 3.

-On December 5, 2018, Luke Weaver was traded to the Arizona Diamondbacks.
+On December 5, 2018, Luke Weaver was traded by the Cardinals, along with Carson Kelly, Andy Young, and a draft pick, to the Arizona Diamondbacks in exchange for Paul Goldschmidt.

 2018: Trade to Diamondbacks